Noisy-QSMOTE: Robustness Analysis of Quantum SMOTE under Quantum-Inspired Noise for Condition Monitoring and Fault Classification in Industrial and Energy Systems: Experimental Results

 \subsection{Hyperparameters and Metrics}

 Each baseline is trained with sensible, reproducible defaults and evaluated them using a consistent protocol.
 LR is run with max\_iter=500 on scaled features to ensure convergence under L2-regularized optimization.
 SVM uses an rbf kernel with probability=True (for downstream scoring/ROC needs) and is likewise fit on scaled inputs.
 GaussianNB is applied to scaled features without additional tuning, reflecting its parametric simplicity.
 Tree-based models operates on the unscaled tabular features: RF with n\_estimators=200, random\_state=42, and n\_jobs=-1 for robust, parallelized ensembling; and a DT with random\_state=42 as an interpretable non-linear baseline.
 For all models, stratified 5-fold cross-validation is performed on the training set to preserve class proportions and report mean $\pm$ standard deviation of accuracy, precision, recall, and F1-score; the latter three are computed as weighted averages (with zero\_division=0) to account for class imbalance.
-After cross-validation, each model is fit on the full training set and optionally assessed on a held-out test set to estimate generalization.
+Once cross-validation is completed, the selected model is trained using the full training data and then evaluated on the test set to assess its performance on unseen samples.
 Random seeds are fixed (random\_state=42) for reproducibility.